apache/incubator-ponymail-foal/DOCKER.md

 Docker execution instructions
 =============================

-These are initial instructions; so far only tested on macOS (M1)
+These are initial instructions; so far, they have only tested on macOS (M1)

 Build Docker image
 ==================